rdmorganiser/rdmo-docs/docs/administration/api.md

 After creating a token, the API of an instance is accessible in multiple ways:

 * via the browser;
-* with the most common programming languages and the usual cURL commands (GET, POST, ...);
+* with the most common programming languages and the usual curl commands (GET, POST, ...);
 * via the Swagger interface.

 ## API addresses